Measurements of a box

 Most manufacturers are very specific about the size of dimensions both internal and external and rightly so.
 After all, no one wants their products to get damaged because of incorrect measurements.

-Any questions regarding custom packaging and how it can benefit you?
-You can always visit Pakfactory and speak to a packaging expert!
+I hope you have figured out on how to measure a box properly!
+Any questions regarding custom packaging and how it can benefit you and your business, you can always visit Pakfactory and speak to a packaging expert!